Table of Contents[Hide][Show]

 All fats and oils are some combination of saturated, monounsaturated, and polyunsaturated fatty acids.

-With that, let’s identify the most beneficial of the cold pressed oils.
+With that, let’s identify the most beneficial of the cold-pressed oils.

-Olive oil – Olive oil is introduced in Stage 4 of the GAPS Introduction Diet and is applied as an important part of every GAPS meal…with good reason.
+Cold-pressed, extra virgin olive oil is introduced in Stage 4 of the GAPS Introduction Diet and is applied as an important part of every GAPS meal…with good reason.
 Olive oil is an oil that humans have used for centuries with healthful results.

 It doesn’t have much in the way of the two essential fatty acids…which shows there are other components that are important besides Omega-3 and Omega-6…such as beta carotene, chlorophyll, squalene, phytosterols, triterpenic substances, etc.